Practice Lab 6 - Client scripting

 Namespaces - screenshot

-• Add the function below after adding the namespaces.
+• Add the code below after adding the namespaces.

 ContosoPermit.Scripts.PermitForm = {